Kore-eda tells Cannes felt 'pressure' working with Korean all-stars

 Cannes (France) (AFP) – Acclaimed Japanese film-maker Hirokazu Kore-eda, in competition for the Cannes Film Festival's top prize, said Thursday he felt pressure to succeed because his all-star South Korean cast probably made him the envy of Korean directors.

-After winning the Palme d'Or in 2018 for "Shoplifters", Kore-eda is back in Cannes with "Broker" -- a film about the controversial practice of "drop boxes" for unwanted babies.
+After winning the Palme d'Or in 2018 for "Shoplifters", Kore-eda is back in Cannes with "Broker" -- a film about the controversial practice of leaving unwanted babies in "drop boxes".

 He picked South Korea as the location after meeting with some of the country's top actors, and his cast reads like a who's who of Korean megastars.